-Standing orders set the key parameters for the composition of each board of examiners including: number of examiners; terms of office for chairs of examiners, internal and external examiners; relationship with other exam boards (e.g. subject and classification boards) and composition and constitution of any nominating committee.
-These should be reviewed annually and provided to the Exams and Assessment team by 1 October of the academic year for which the standing order is applicable (e.g. 1 October 2023 for 2023-24 academic year) (see E&A website).
+Standing orders set the key parameters for the composition of each board of examiners including: number of examiners; terms of office for chairs of examiners, internal and external examiners; relationship with other exam boards (eg subject and classification boards) and composition and constitution of any nominating committee.
+These should be reviewed annually and provided to the Student Assessments Team by 1 October of the academic year for which the standing order is applicable (eg 1 October 2023 for 2023-24 academic year) (see SAT website).